WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_1.md

 ## Unfinished Work
 ### AI Team
+We have made some progress on implementing Homework 1.
+Fixing the AI's code has proven challenging, but we have been making progress in doing so.
+Currently we are being held back by ChatGPT's ability to handle the errors.
+It struggles to identify the real issue causing the errors in the code it provided even with directions.
+Even with these challenges, the rate of progress has continued to improve, and we believe it will become easier as the prompts continue.
 ### Non-AI Team
 While we have made progress on the parser, there are still some unresolved issues related to specific rules and characters within the C- language.
 We have identified the lines of code that are causing errors and have marked them for further investigation and resolution.
 However, we are currently facing difficulties in determining the appropriate strategies to address these issues effectively.